 Note 9.
 Subsequent Events

-Management has evaluated subsequent events through December 30, 2019, the date on which the financial statements were available to be issued.
+Management has evaluated subsequent events through December 30, 2020, the date on which the financial statements were available to be issued and determined that the following subsequent event has occurred requiring disclosure in the notes to the financial statements.